 Conduit sizes were chosen from NEC Table 4, Electrical Metallic Tubing (EMT).
-See Table 3-15 for conduit requirements.
+See Table 3-13 for conduit requirements.

 Per NEC article 300, 3(B)(1), all three-phase conductors must be run in the same conduit.
-The absence or presence of neutral depends on whether your UPS model is configured for 4 wire or 3 wire.
-When present neutral and ground must be run in the same conduit as the phase conductors."
+Neutral and ground must be run in the same conduit as the phase conductors.

 Conduit is sized to accommodate one neutral conductor the same size as the phase conductor and one ground conductor sized in accordance with NEC Table 250.122.
-For 3 wire configurations when neutral is not required, the conduit sizes suggested below may be oversized."